HeardLibrary/digital-scholarship/computer/command-windows.md

 These prefixes can be combined with other directory names to make more complicated paths.
 For example:

 ```
-ls .\Downloads
+dir .\Downloads
-ls ..\Public
+dir ..\Public
 ```

 You can use multiple `..` symbols to go up more than one parent level.

-****************************************
 ## Wild cards

 If you want the path expression to apply to only certain files in a directory, you can specify them using wild cards.
 For example, if you only want to list Python scripts, you can say

 ```
-ls *.py
+dir *.py
 ```

-If you only want to list files in the Shared folder whose name is `myfile`, but which can have any extension, you can say
+If you only want to list files in the Shared folder whose name is `duck`, but which can have any extension, you can say

 ```
-ls ../Shared/myfile.*
+dir ..\..\temp\duck.*
 ```

 `*.*` means every file.
-You can use it if you want to include every file, but not directories.
+You can use it if you want to include every file (including directories).
 For example:

 ```
-ls ~/*.*
+dir *.*
 ```

 ## Repeating a previous shell command

 If you want to repeat an earlier command, you can use the up arrow key to move back to earlier commands and the down arrow key to move forward to later commands.
-The command doesn't actually get executed until you press the `return` (or `Enter`) key.
+The command doesn't actually get executed until you press the `Enter` (or `return`) key.

 ## Changing the working directory

 In all of the previous examples, the list command was executed from the home directory as the current working directory and any relative paths were relative to the home directory.
 You can change the current working directory (i.e. move around within the directory tree) using the *change directory* (`cd`) command.

-The `cd` command is followed by either a relative or absolute path.
-Recall that you can use `pdw` to see where you are in the directory tree.
+We saw earlier how issuing the `cd` command by itself would print the path to the current working directory.
+When the `cd` command is followed by either a relative or absolute path, it changes the current working directory.
+You can see where you are in the directory tree by looking at the path that is shown as part of the prompt.
 Try these:

 ```
-cd /
+cd \
-pwd
-cd ~
+cd %HOMEPATH%
-pwd
 cd Documents
-pwd
 cd ..
-pwd
 cd ..
-pwd
-cd ~/Downloads
-pdw
 ```

 **Other shell commands**

 There are many other shell commands beyond the few we have used here.
-For a complete lesson, see the [Software Carpentry lesson on the Unix Shell](https://swcarpentry.github.io/shell-novice/)
+For a complete list, see the [Windows Commands web page](https://docs.microsoft.com/en-us/windows-server/administration/windows-commands/windows-commands)

 # Applications of the command line

+The general rules that we have learned about absolute and relative paths for Windows also apply to Unix-style paths.
+Unix style paths are important because they are the basis of Internet URLs and are used in HTML.
+There are two primary differences between Unix-style paths and Windows paths:

+- The direction of the slash is reversed in Unix-style paths.
+Forward slashes (`/`) are used instead of backslashes (`\`) to separate the parts of the path.
+- Unix style paths do not include a drive letter.
+The root directory is simply `/`.

 **HTML**

-If you ever need to write HTML, you should note that references to images and pages use unix-style paths.
+If you ever need to write HTML, you should note that references to images and pages use Unix-style paths.
 So for example, an image tag might have this path

 ```
 <img src="imagefolder/part1/cats.jpg> alt="My cat">